A Living History Museum and Working Farm in MA!

 The great thing about a living museum is that you are completely on your own schedule to wander towards what interests you.
 I just kept running towards the brightly-colored leaves for photography, but if we’d had more time, I would have loved to try all the hands-on crafting stations like “dip your own candles.”

-Let me halt my typing here so you can meander through Old Sturbridge Village, yourself.
+Let me halt my typing here so you can meander through Old Sturbridge Village during the glory of fall, yourself.
 Stunning, no?

 So there you have it.
 I thought Old Sturbridge Village was only about learning facts about history, but in fact it is also a serene and stunning nature escape.
 I would go back in a heartbeat!
 Have you been?
 Would you like to?
 Do share!